declankra/landing-page/README.md

 - pre-configured components to sell your idea

+## How to use
+This boilerplate is inspired by my ongoing web development projects and struggle to decide what to build, so it's designed to serve as a reference for real-world software apps.
+Feel free to dive into the code and see how I've tackled various features.
+Whether you're looking to understand design systems, database interactions, analytics, email handling, or UI components, you'll find practical, configurable implementations throughout the codebase.
+It's not just a starting point; it's a learning resource that can help you build your own applications.

+With this, you have a great starting point for your own project.

 ## Prerequisites
 Before you begin, ensure you have the following installed:
 - [Node.js](https://nodejs.org/) (v18.17 or higher)